gateship-one/odyssey/CONTRIBUTING.md

 No!
 We like the user interface the way it is.
 Before changing it contact us, sometimes we get used to non-intuitive things and are willing to change things.

-## I want to add new features to M.A.L.P., should I just implement them?
+## I want to add new features to Odyssey, should I just implement them?

 Also no!
 Just ask us first, to ensure they are implemented the way other features are implemented and fit well in the existing source code.